MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMCollection.md

 ```

 ### -Comment

-Specifies a comment for the collection.
+Specify an optional comment to describe and identify this collection.

 ```yaml
 Type: String